How to Do a Killer Audiophile Demo

 Alternate Music from Multiple Audiophile Source Components

-Like an audiophile DJ, use two sources – be it a Compact Disc Player or a streaming end point – and alternate back and forth with the goal of keeping the cadence of your demo moving and without any delays.
+Like an audiophile DJ, use two sources – be it a High End Compact Disc Player or a streaming end point – and alternate back and forth with the goal of keeping the cadence of your demo moving and without any delays.
 An audiophile turntable could work here, too, obviously.
 Touching on lighting again on the logistics side, it is good to have a little bit of (not very bright) task lighting so you can prepare your next song while your audience listening.
 This adds drama to your performance and that only helps to make the experience more meaningful to your listeners.

 Don’t Play Classical or Jazz Unless You’re Really Sure Your Audience Is Way into Them